gdbroman/broman.blog/_posts/2020/2020-04-15-never-go-full-philosopher.md

 Somethings very wrong when...

-* the average person could not understand 10% of a philosophical academic paper
 * the average person can no longer see any practical use in reading Plato or Seneca
-* the average health science professor is unfit or overweight
-* the average philosophy professor is uninterested in self improvement and living an examined life
+* the average philosophy professor is uninterested in self-improvement and living an examined life
-* the average physics professor is no longer interested in working on a theory of everything
-* not a single employer, outside of the universities, voluntarily want to hire an academic philosopher
+* not a single employer outside of academia, voluntarily hires a philosophy researcher

 These are some serious failures on part of the universities.